amtidd21/Alex-Repository/task_list.md

 Data set for teams + conference complete.

 Having trouble scraping.
 Used the same exact setup from the DATA/STAT 234 course notes, error codes and R issues galore.
-I will push the document I'm working in to you, It decribes the issue in more detail.
+I will push the document I'm working in to you, It describes the issue in more detail.

+Second Update from 08SEP2024:

+Resolved my scraping issue.
+Will start on tidying.
+Will need your help to start me in the right direction.
+The table is extremely "untidy"